2018 EDWARD B. BALLARD, FASLA SCHOLARSHIP IN LANDSCAPE ARCHITECTURE

 Application Requirements Interested parties are required to provide the following for consideration.

 Four (4) paper copies of application materials on 8.5×11 paper size only as follows:

 a.
 Cover letter including name, address and contact information.

 b.
 Written essay that discusses the applicant’s scholarly interest(s).
 Single page/one-side maximum length.

 c.
 Resume.
 Single page/one side maximum length.

 d.
 Portfolio of academic work.
-Five page, single side maximum length.
+Five (5) page, one-side maximum length.

-Incomplete applications and applications that do not conform to submission requirements or applications received after the submission deadline will not be considered for the award.
+Incomplete applications and applications that do not conform to submission requirements or applications received after the submission application deadline will not be considered for the award.
 Recipients are required to attend the Potomac Chapter’s Annual Awards Gala.
 Non-attendance will result in disqualification of submission and (if selected) award.

-At discretion of a selection committee composed of members of the ASLA-Potomac Chapter, awards ranging from $500-2500 will be provided based on availability of funds and the number and quality of applicants.
-At discretion of the selection committee, recipients may also be asked to present their work in a public forum as a guest speaker at future Chapter events.
-Notification of awards will be provided by the week of March 14, 2016.
-Awards will be presented at the 2016 Annual Awards Gala, May 12, at Arena Stage at The Mead Center for American Theater.
+Selection At the discretion of a selection committee composed of members of the ASLA Potomac Chapter, awards ranging from $500-$2,500 will be provided based on availability of funds and the number and quality of applicants.
+At the discretion of the selection committee, recipients may also be asked to present their work in a public forum as a guest speaker at future Chapter events.
+Notification of awards will be provided by the week of April 09, 2018.
+Awards will be presented at the 2018 Potomac Chapter Annual Awards Gala on May 03, 2018 at the University of the District of Columbia in Washington, DC.